matthew-dong-dev/personal-website/_posts/2018-06-06-askoski-proj.md

 ## Background

 - Web infrastructure in most schools has remained static in an increasingly technological society; in particular, variety in course enrollment platforms remains lacking in higher education.
 To provide greater personalized course guidance to individual students, _AskOski_ is a state-of-the-art recommender system that lifts machine learning methodologies from other domains to the education field to help improve learning outcomes.
 Through historic enrollment data, _AskOski_ suggests courses to users based on similar sequences past students have taken.
 [Brochure]({{site.url}}/assets/files/askoski_brochure.pdf).
-- The current system is available to the entire undergraduate population at UC Berkeley, with active collaboration to expand to Laney College and UC Irvine.
+- The current system is available to the entire undergraduate population at UC Berkeley, with active collaboration to expand to UC Irvine and Laney College.

 ### My Involvement